parallaxsecond/parsec-book/src/parsec_client/operations/psa_key_attributes.md

 | `verify_hash`    | Boolean | Permission to verify a hash with the key           |
 | `derive`         | Boolean | Permission to derive other keys from this key      |

+### sign message usage

+Permission to sign a message with the key.

+This flag allows the key to be used for a MAC calculation operation or for an asymmetric message signature operation, if otherwise permitted by the key’s type and policy.
+The flag must be present on keys used with the following APIs:

+- PsaMacCompute
+- PsaSignMessage

+For a key pair, this concerns the private key.

+### verify message usage

+Permission to verify a message signature with the key.

+This flag allows the key to be used for a MAC verification operation or for an asymmetric message signature verification operation, if otherwise permitted by the key’s type and policy.
+The flag must be present on keys used with the following APIs:

+- PsaMacVerify
+- PsaVerifyMessage

+For a key pair, this concerns the public key.

+### sign hash usage

+Permission to sign a message hash with the key.

+This flag allows the key to be used to sign a message hash as part of an asymmetric signature operation, if otherwise permitted by the key’s type and policy.
+The flag must be present on keys used when calling PsaSignHash.

+This flag automatically sets `sign_message`: if an application sets the flag `sign_hash` when creating a key, then the key always has the permissions conveyed by `sign_message`.
+For a key pair, this concerns the private key.

+### verify hash usage

+Permission to verify a message hash with the key.

+This flag allows the key to be used to verify a message hash as part of an asymmetric signature verification operation, if otherwise permitted by the key’s type and policy.
+The flag must be present on keys used when calling PsaVerifyHash.

+This flag automatically sets `verify_message`: if an application sets the flag `verify_hash` when creating a key, then the key always has the permissions conveyed by `verify_message`.

+For a key pair, this concerns the public key.

 *Copyright 2019 Contributors to the Parsec project.*